Why Nonprofits Should Require Board Members to Donate and Fundraise

 - It encourages other donors to give and impresses institutions that provide grants or other support.
 Indeed, many major donors and foundations will not support a charity unless the board achieves 100 percent giving.

-Although board giving sets the stage for successful fundraising, it is not the amount the board provides that matters.
-It is what board members do to bring in other donors.
+Although board giving sets the stage for successful fundraising, the amount of money the board provides matters less than what individual board members do to bring in other donors.
 Personal giving is just the start.
 Committed board members go far beyond that first step.

 What was the most important thing that board members did?
 Request donations to their organization from family and friends.

-The proof lies in the numbers within the research.
+The proof lay in the research numbers.
 Sixty percent of the organizations where board members helped with fundraising met their fundraising goal.
 Meanwhile, just 53 percent of those without board engagement did so.

 - Only 13 percent of the smallest organizations required a minimum gift from board members.
 Of those organizations with budgets of $10 million, only 27 percent required a minimum donation.